kenkam/varnish/README.md

 ### Cache

 Cache is a service running varnish with a very simple config, specifying `fetch` as the backend and allowing requests containing the `Authorization` header to be cached.
-The TTL of the objects is specified in the `Cache-Control` header returns by the `fetch` service
+The TTL of the objects is specified in the `Cache-Control` header returns by the `fetch` service.

+It is using the `file` storage backend, specified on the command line in `compose.yaml`.

 To see more information, you can run `varnishstat` and `varnishlog` in the container.